agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 1. Check the options in the `config.json` file
 2. `$ make get`
 3. `$ go run ./cmd/host/main.go`
-4. Connect another host to the first: `$ go run ./cmd/host/main.go -l /ip4/127.0.0.2/tcp/0,/ip4/127.0.0.2/tcp/0/ws -r :8081 -p <prev. host listen addrs>`.
+4. Connect a second host to the first: `$ go run ./cmd/host/main.go -l /ip4/127.0.0.2/tcp/0,/ip4/127.0.0.2/tcp/0/ws -r :8081 -p <prev. host listen addrs>`.
 Note, the `-l` flag are the listen addresses.
 Notice how we've incremented standard local host from `127.0.0.1` to `127.0.0.2`.
 We could have also simply changed the port address.
 Also, `-r` is the rpc listen address and needs to be different for this host than the default `:8080`.
 5. Send a message to the first host on the rpc channel.
 The host will then gossip the message to its peers: `$ go run ./cmd/client/main.go -p :8080`

+## Commands

+### Client

+TODO

+### Host

+TODO

+### Subnet

+TODO

 ## License